 She is dedicated to the finer aspects of the role, “As a master blender, I have to consider all the ingredients from barley to bottle, all aspects of quality,” she says.

-“There has to be a deep understanding of malts, of distilling, of technology, and it means sampling lots and lots – never enough though – of casks of whisky maturing in the inventory to decide how best to use that whisky.”
+“There has to be a deep understanding of malts, of distilling, of technology.
+It means sampling lots and lots – never enough though – of casks of whisky maturing in the inventory to decide how best to use that whisky.”

 Daughter of Fred Laing, Cara is now the Director of Whisky at Douglas Laing & Co., and before anyone complains about nepotism, she didn’t start off there.

-She worked as Brand Manager for Jura at Whyte & Mackay before moving on to work for Morrison Bowmore in marketing.
+She worked as Brand Manager for Jura at Whyte & Mackay.
+From here she moved on to work for Morrison Bowmore in marketing.
 These days, as Director of Whisky, she oversees marketing and production.

 Laing is very enthusiastic about the industry, especially the opportunity to work for her family business.